nikhilkhandelwal006/Backend-Practice/README.md

 ### **Chapter 5: Backend Directory Structure, MVC, and Routing**
    - Organizing the backend using the MVC pattern.
    - Setting up a clean and scalable directory structure.
    - Implementing routing with modularity and separation of concerns.

+### **Chapter 6: MongoDB Basics and MongoDB Atlas
+   - Introduction to MongoDB and its core concepts.
+   - Understanding cloud database services like MongoDB Atlas.
+   - Note: This chapter primarily involves practical work and is not included in the repository codebase.

 ### **Chapter 7: Mongoose and REST APIs**
    - Connecting to MongoDB with Mongoose.